Delaware and Chester Counties Severe Weather Updates and Emergency Information

 Scenes from Delaware County on Tuesday night.
 (COURTESY PHOTO)

 Emergency crews and fire police are crisscrossing the county for crashes, wires down, blown transformers, limbs down, limbs on houses, traffic lights out, flooded roads, fire alarms and medical calls.
-There was a dispatch for a tree down on a vehicle on Baltimore Pike at Scott Road in Concord Township with injuries about 6 p.m.
+There was a dispatch for a tree down on a vehicle on Baltimore Pike at Scott Road in Concord Township with injuries regarding 6 p.m.
 It turned out to be no entrapment and no injuries but further details were not yet available.

 The National Weather Service office in Mount Holly, new Jersey, has issued a flood watch for the county through Wednesday at 6 p.m.
 A coastal flood watch is in effect within that range from 9 p.m.
 Tuesday to 4 a.m.
 Wednesday.
 Plus, there’s a wind advisory set for 5 p.m. today until 3 a.m.
 Wednesday.

-Rainfall totals for Tuesday in Delaware County shortly after 9:30 p.m. were Saint Davids, 3.54 inches; Thornton, 2.92; Media, 2.55; Swarthmore, 2.15; Delaware County emergency services site, 1.90; with Philadelphia International Airport way behind at 1.44.
+Rainfall totals for Tuesday in Delaware County shortly following 9:30 p.m. were Saint Davids, 3.54 inches; Thornton, 2.92; Media, 2.55; Swarthmore, 2.15; Delaware County emergency services site, 1.90; with Philadelphia International Airport way behind at 1.44.

 With the saturated grounds, more rain and wind, comes the increase in potential for the toppling of trees, knocking down of limbs and widespread power outages.